AkshataABhat/Java/README.md

 * Now you can search for the available issues for Hacktoberfest on this [link](https://github.com/search?q=label%3Ahacktoberfest+state%3Aopen&type=Issues) and start fixing those and contributing.

+* You can add any DSA questions related to Java in the respective folder.
+If folder is not present, create one and add your files with proper description.

 * Instructions:
 	* Simply [fork](https://github.com/AkshataABhat/Java) this repository
 	* Pick an [issue](https://github.com/AkshataABhat/Java/issues) and fix it